Canadian Telehealth & Telemedicine Stocks

 The third player is Vancouver-based Health Technologies Corp.
 (WELL) (T) (Vancouver) which opened its January stock on the Toronto Stock Exchange.
 It operates clinics like its rivals and offers an app to book appointments at clinics and manage records.

 Livongo and telemedicine giant Teladoc Health Inc. filed a definitive proxy/prospectus with the U.S. Securities and Exchange Commission on the two companies’ proposed merger, contacted healthcare company Humana Inc., and announced an expanded relationship with technology-based healthcare provider SeniorLink Inc. The COVID 19 crisis has prompted the health sector to rethink how to provide care to our most vulnerable countries.
-For investors who trade telecommunications stocks or have other ideas, our website can list top stock trading apps such as Robinhood, Acorn, Stash and others.
-If you have any specific questions, please get in touch with the company’s management or IR department.
+Our website can list top stock trading apps such as Robinhood, Acorn, Stash, and others for investors who trade telecommunications stocks or have other ideas.
+If you have any specific questions, please contact the company’s management or IR department.

-The Company has issued 500,000 common shares of the Company to Dr. Goyal (the “Agreement”) according to the TSX Venture Exchange policies and the terms of the contractor services agreement (the “Agreement”) with Dr. Goyal representing 699,301 common shares per share.
-The shares are subject to a trust agreement for a period of 2 years and are released quarterly.
+The company has issued 500,000 common shares of the Company to Dr. Goyal (the “Agreement”) according to the TSX Venture Exchange policies and the terms of the contractor services agreement (the “Agreement”) with Dr. Goyal representing 699,301 common shares per share.
+The shares are subject to a trust agreement for two years and are released quarterly.